MB3hel/AUVControlBoard/README.md

 ## Repository Structure

+- `docs`: Documentation for users of the control board.
+This is **not** firmware developer documentation.
-- `firmware`: PlatformIO project and source code for the control board firmware.
-The readme has firmware developer oriented documentation.
+- `firmware`: PlatformIO project and source code for ControlBoard firmware.
-- `docs`: Markdown documentation files for control board.
-This is end-user facing documentation.
+- `hardware`: Documentation & design files for hardware control board.
+Includes hardware design files and assembly instructions as applicable.
-- `math`: Documentation of the math used for motor control, as well as a demo in numpy.
+- `math`: Description of the math used for 6-DOF vectored motor control as well as a numpy script demoing the math.
-- `prototype`: Assembly instructions for control board prototype
-- `references`: Datasheets and documentation on relevant components / sensors used on Control Board.
+- `references`: Various links and pdfs providing information about components used on the control board.
+Intended for firmware developers.
-- `scripts`: Python scripts that demo interfacing with the control board